Customize Consent Preferences

-This article is part of our Leading in the Middle Series.
-Each month, we will share a Thought Leadership article by UNC Executive Development Senior Associate Dean Dave Hofmann on how to lead effectively from any position in an organization.
+This article is part one of our six-part series, Leading in the Middle: 2024, by UNC Executive Development Senior Associate Dean Dave Hofmann.
+For more insights on how to lead effectively from any position in an organization, download Dave’s ebook, Leading in the Middle: 2024.

 I was having dinner with a friend at a restaurant that had just opened.
 The owner zipped by and asked us quickly, “How is everything?”
 We said, “Umm, it’s great” being caught off guard and not knowing where to start.